SAP-archive/teched2020-DEV268/README.md

-# DEV268 - SAP Cloud Platform, ABAP Environment Connectivity and Integration
+# DEV268 - SAP BTP ABAP Environment Connectivity and Integration

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2020-DEV268)](https://api.reuse.software/info/github.com/SAP-samples/teched2020-DEV268)

 ## Description

 This repository contains the material for the SAP TechEd 2020 session called *DEV268 - SAP Cloud Platform, ABAP Environment Connectivity and Integration.*

+## Disclaimer

+> Note that this workshop was first offered in 2020; consequently, all its assets were created before the branding changes related to SAP technology were announced in January 2021.
+For example, SAP Cloud Platform, ABAP environment has been renamed to SAP Business Technology Platform (BTP), ABAP environment.

 ## Overview